[Last updated: 1 February 2026, unless otherwise noted]

 Sponsor

 The DFSA may require a company who intends to make a prospectus offer to appoint a sponsor in respect of the prospectus offer or provide third party certification in respect of any specific matters relating to the prospectus offer.
+In the interests of proportionality, where the company is an SME, the DFSA will generally require the appointment of a compliance adviser rather than a sponsor.

 A sponsor, if required and appointed, must satisfy itself to the best of its knowledge and belief, having made due and careful enquiry, that the company that intends to make a prospectus offer has satisfied all applicable conditions for offering securities and other relevant legal and regulatory requirements.
 The sponsor also must provide to the DFSA any information or explanation known to it in such form and within such time limit as the DFSA may reasonably require for the purpose of verifying whether the company making the prospectus offer complies with the laws and regulations.